-Untill the sixties Ibiza had been a quiet island, the inhabitants had a reserved character and jealously guarded their traditions.
-They were beginning to get used to the fact that the tourists that were arriving little by little, attracted to the paradise, made them change their ways and as well the infrastructure of the island.
-They accepted these changes that in its turn brought them economical benefits which were until then unknown for the island.
+Up until the sixties, Ibiza had been a quiet island.
+Its inhabitants had a reserved character and jealously guarded their traditions.
+They were beginning to come to terms with the fact that the tourists that were slowly starting to arrive, attracted by this paradise, were also making changes to their ways, as well as to the infrastructure of the island.
+They accepted these changes, as they in turn brought them an economic well-being they had never known before.

-Quickly these meetings drew the attention of the residents and tourists who went to visit them and soon their bartering became the hippy market.
-At nearly every hour of the day you could see the hippies in the Bar Can Anita (before Bar Can Benet) where Anita at times treated them as though she was their mother and then again as their friend.
+Quickly these meetings drew the attention of both residents and tourists, and soon this trade became the hippy market.
+Any time of day you could see the hippies in Bar Ca n’Anneta, where

 Aguas Blancas was their favourite beach

-Another place they frequented was Atlantis, near the beach of Cala D’Hort, where the natural swimming pools as much as the natural cave in the rocks gave their imagination free play.
+Another of their favourite haunts was Atlantis, near the beach of Cala D’Hort, where the natural pools, as much as a natural cave in the rocks, gave their imagination free play.
 They turned the area into a place of worship for Buddha, painting images on the walls.
-Their pilgrimage continued till the Torre del Pirata (Torre des Savinar) with its stunning views at the magical Es Vedrá.